 If you do not have all these things, there’s no need to worry.
-Do bring anything you think could be used as evidence, and be prepared to ask your DUI lawyers these questions.
+Do bring anything you think could be used as evidence and be prepared to ask your DUI lawyer these questions.

 What does a DUI hearing and case entail?

 Hopefully, this is your first and only DUI charge.
 Chances are, you have no idea what you’re about to walk into.
-Asking your lawyer for a basic walk through of everything you’re about to endure in the near future will let you know what to expect and how to prepare for it.
+Asking your lawyer for a basic walk-through of everything you’re about to endure in the near future.
+This lets you know what to expect and how to prepare for it.

 What is your experience with DUI cases?
 Do you specialize in DUI cases?